kristianmandrup/project-env/Readme.md

 let project.env = await buildEnv(project.config);
 ```

+### Artefact project matcher

+WIP: See in `src/artefact`

+### Mock file system

+See `src/test/lib/file-mock.spec.js` on how to simulate files in a file system for testing.

 ### Build

 `npm run build` - builds `/src` folder and puts resulting ES5 `.js` files in `/dist`